johnnychiuchiu/Predicting-Retailer-Revenue/README.md

 |
 |__ scr: Source code for use in this project
 |
-|__ submission: a folder contains the submission file generated from the jupyter notebook
+|__ submission: a folder contains the submission file generated from r script
 ```

 ## Documentation